coffeemartin/Finalproject_PerthProperty/Project_Explanation.md

 #### Answer 6:

 From the above analysis I have pick Gwelup as my entry point.
+The average of this suburb fit in the budget, it is relatively close to Perth CBD, and it is very active in the property market.

 ##### Visualisation 4 : By using CategoricalColorMapper, I can group all the sold houses in Gwelup by nearest train station: Warwick & Stirling.
 As I wish to catch public transportation as much as I can.